Audio Protection & Error Recovery

 3. canSendNow() returns false (blocks queue)

-4. Audio continues recording to buffer
+4. Audio continues recording into the PCM accumulator

 7. Network returns (online event)

-9. resendPendingChunks() re-queues chunks
+8. resendPendingChunks() re-queues in-flight chunks

-10. connect() re-establishes WebSocket
+9. connect() re-establishes WebSocket

-Result: ✅ Zero audio loss
+Result: ✅ Zero audio loss (network outages of typical duration)

 Scenario 2: Browser Crash Mid-Session